me2resh/init/README.md

 bash init.sh            # INSTALL_MAXIMUM_AWESOME=false bash init.sh to skip Maximum Awesome on macOS
 ```
 When the script finishes, open a new terminal (or `exec zsh`) so the new shell config takes effect.

+### macOS-specific notes
+- You’ll be prompted to install Xcode Command Line Tools and to allow Homebrew installs.
+- iTerm2 is installed via cask (skipped if already present) and the bundled profile is placed under `~/Library/Application Support/iTerm2/DynamicProfiles` so you can select it under Preferences → Profiles.
+- Maximum Awesome runs by default; rerun with `INSTALL_MAXIMUM_AWESOME=false bash init.sh` if you prefer to keep your existing vim/tmux configs.

+### Ubuntu (Debian-based) notes
+- The script runs `sudo apt-get update` and installs all dependencies listed in `ensure_linux_packages()`.
+You’ll be prompted for sudo once.
+- Xcode/iTerm steps are skipped; otherwise the dotfile/zsh/fzf/git/Vim setup is the same.

 ## Safe dry run
 ```bash